oh2aun/flashforth/README.md

 Includes TeraTerm macro for a fast upload to FF.

-Includes SPI driver for 256kB large SPI FRAM (and examples).
+Includes SPI driver for (256kB large) SPI FRAM (and examples).

+Includes my RECOMMENDED DESIGN SPEC for FOR-NEXT and ?FOR-NEXT loops (any CPU architectures).

 And more coming soon :)